 \section{The \L ukasiewicz Transform}

-In this section we will introduce the \L ukasiewicz transform as a $\Q$-module orthonormal transform between free $\Q$-modules over the quantale reduct $[0,1]_{\luk} = \la [0,1], \bigvee, \odot, 0, 1 \ra$ of the MV-algebra $\la [0,1], \oplus, \lnot, 0 \ra$.
-Even if the \L ukasiewicz transform was introduced, in~\cite{dinolarusso}, mainly with the aim of building an algorithm for compression and reconstruction of digital images, the way it is defined has a strong logical motivation.
+In this section we will introduce the \L ukasiewicz transform as a $\Q$-module orthonormal transform between free $\Q$-modules over the quantale reduct $[0,1]_{\luk} = \la [0,1], \vee, \odot, 0, 1 \ra$ of the MV-algebra $\la [0,1], \oplus, \lnot, 0 \ra$.
+Even though the \L ukasiewicz transform has been introduced, in~\cite{dinolarusso}, mainly with the aim of building an algorithm for compression and reconstruction of digital images, the way it is defined has a strong logical motivation.
 In~\cite{dinolalettieri}, the authors propose a normal form for formulas of \L ukasiewicz propositional logic, making use of formulas having the property of being canonically associated to the so-called ``simple McNaughton functions''.
-The coder that determines the \L ukasiewicz transform is a map in two variables defined in such a way that, if we fix the second one, we obtain a map in a single variable that is either a simple McNaughton function or the pointwise meet of a positive and a negative simple McNaughton function.
-Then, in order to make the genesis of \L ukasiewicz transform clear, we need to recall some definitions and results on MV-algebras and the aforementioned simple McNaughton functions.
+The coder that determines the \L ukasiewicz transform is a map in two variables defined in such a way that, if we fix the second one, we obtain a map in a single variable that is either a simple McNaughton function or the pointwise meet of one positive and one negative simple McNaughton function.
+Then, in order to make the genesis of \L ukasiewicz transform clear, we need to recall some definitions and results on MV-algebras and the aforementioned normal forms in \L ukasiewicz logic.

 In the category~--- $\ell\cat G^\textrm{ab}_u$ {Category!-- $\ell\cat G^\textrm{ab}_u$, of $\ell u$-groups}~--- of \emph{lattice ordered Abelian groups with a strong unit} (\emph{$\ell u$-groups}, for short) the objects are Abelian groups (we will use the additive signature) endowed with a lattice order that is compatible with the group structure, and with a positive Archimedean element~--- i.e. an element $u$ such that $0 < u$ and, for any other element $x$ of the group, there exists a natural number $n$ with $x \leq nu$~--- called a \emph{strong unit} .
 The morphisms in $\ell\cat G^\textrm{ab}_u$ are $\ell$-group morphisms~--- i.e. maps that are simultaneously group and lattice homomorphisms~--- that preserve the strong unit.